Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Proof of the Achievable Rate Regions for Two-User MAC (Theorems and )

-\eqref{eq:take i in} follows by taking logarithm at both sides of the inequality and using the definition of mismatched information density in~\eqref{eq:mismatch information density} and the channel model in~\eqref{eq:MAC channel model}.
-For ease of notation, we define two terms:
+\eqref{eq:take i in} follows by taking logarithm at both sides of the inequality and using the definition of mismatched information density of $\tilde{\imath}_1(\cdot)$ in~\eqref{eq:mismatch information density} and the channel model $Y^n=X_1^n+X_2^n+Z^n$.
+For ease of notation, define two terms: